gardegu/LAB42_RTX_control/README.md

     ros2 launch ros_interface_umi_rtx simu.launch.py

 ### Docker
 As told earlier, this project works under Ubuntu 20.04 and ROS2 Foxy.
+However, the usage of the interface is not limited only to this configuration thanks to a custom Docker image, that allow to use our interface with a different configuration.

+The only requirement is to have Docker installed on your computer, of course, to have a NVIDIA GPU with the necessary drivers for which the installation process is described earlier, and having downloaded a Stereolab custom image.